-I hereby certify that my child

-program in which he or she is enrolling.

-is in normal health and capable of safe participation in the

-I further give my permission for my child to be given emergency medical treatment by a qualified Whatcom Family YMCA staff until parents can be reached and be present and/or emergency care arrives for treatment.
+I hereby certify that my child program in which he or she is enrolling. is in normal health and capable of safe participation in the to be given emergency medical treatment by a qualified Whatcom Family YMCA staff until parents can be reached and be present and/or emergency care arrives for treatment.
 In case of emergency, I understand that my child will be transported to an appropriate medical facility by the local emergency unit for treatment if the local emergency resources deem it necessary.
-In the event that I cannot be contacted, I further consent to the medical, surgical and hospital care to be performed for my child by a licensed physician or hospital when deemed immediately necessary by the physician to safeguard my child's health.
+In the event that I cannot contacted, I further consent to the medical, surgical and hospital care to be performed for my child by a licensed physician or hospital when deemed immediately necessary by the physician to safeguard my child's health.
 It is understood that in some medical situations, the staff will need to contact the local emergency resources before the parents, child's physician and/or other adults acting on the parent's behalf.